Northeastern-University/INFO6250/VirtualHost.md

 40.124.12.183 info6250.com

-Now simply prose to info6250.com and m.info6250.com and see if you got the results you wished for.
+Now simply browse to info6250.com and m.info6250.com and see if you got the results you wished for.